scale-snu/mcsim_public/README.md

   the absolute path of `pin` root directory should be provided)

 		$ cd ../Pthread

-		# Add the required library path to the flag 'TOOL_LDFLAGS',
-		# path 'TOOL_LPATHS' in 'makefile.rule' file.

 		$ make PIN_ROOT="$(pwd)"/../pin obj-intel64/mypthreadtool.so -j4
 		$ make PIN_ROOT="$(pwd)"/../pin obj-intel64/libmypthread.a